BlueByteSystemsInc/PDMShell/src/runswmacro.md

 ---
 # RUNSWMACRO Command
 ## Description
-The `RunSWMacro` command allows you to execute a SOLIDWORKS macro on a specific file or on multiple files found via search in the PDM vault.
+The `runswmacro` command allows you to execute a SOLIDWORKS macro on a specific file or on multiple files found via search in the PDM vault.
 This is useful for automating repetitive tasks or applying custom logic to many files.

 ## Syntax